gfinol/elastic-exploration/README.md

-# Serverless Elastic Exploration of Unbalanced Algorithms
+# Exploiting Inherent Elasticity of Serverless in Irregular Algorithms